PushkarShinde/AI-Fitness-App/README.md

 # AI Fitness App

-Welcome to the **AI Fitness App** — an intelligent, microservice-driven health companion that helps users track their fitness activities and leverages AI to provide personalized insights!
+Welcome to the **AI Fitness App** — anecho $PATH intelligent, microservice-driven health companion that helps users track their fitness activities and leverages AI to provide personalized insights!

 ---